 - develop knowledge and understanding of materials and components, systems and control and structures

 - develop their capability, through combining their designing and making skills with knowledge and understanding to design and make products

 - nurture creativity and innovation

-- explore values about and attitudes to the made world and how we live, work and interact within it;
+- explore values about and attitudes to the manufactured world and how we live, work and interact within it

 - Generation, development and communication of ideas

 - Creative response and problem solving of briefs and tasks

 - Applying knowledge and understanding of materials and processes

 - Reflection and evaluation of own designing